lf-edge/eve/pkg/pillar/README.md

 * `make builder-image`: build the builder image for your user
 * `make shell`: launch a shell inside the builder image, whence you can run all commands.
 It also sets `BUILD=local`, so that you can run just `make build` inside.

+### Cross-Compiling

+Because of [github.com/google/gopacket](github.com/google/gopacket), we require `CGO_ENABLED=1`, which means we need appropriate C toolchains to cross-compile.
+For musl cross-compiling, we use [http://musl.cc/](http://musl.cc/).
+Per their recommendations:

+> Other Notes:
+>
+> 3. You should pin and reproduce any version of these toolchains yourself -- old binaries might not be archived.
+Don't trust random third-party binaries :)

+So we keep a local copy of the x86-64 to aarch64 cross-compile toolchain here.
+If we ever manage to get rid of `CGO` dependencies, this will go away.